joshuaaddington/joshuaaddington.github.io/README.md

 # Joshua Addington - Mechanical Engineer | Electro-mechanical systems

 Hi!
 I'm **Joshua Addington**, a mechanical engineering student at BYU, graduating in **August 2025**.
 I have a passion for **mechatronics, controls, and systems engineering**, and I enjoy working on complex, hands-on projects that combine mechanical design, electronics, and software.
-In my free time I love to backpack, rock climb, and tinker on projects at home.
+In my free time I love to backpack, rock climb, and design personal projects.

 I made this portfolio to show off some of my skills and projects that I've worked on.